bmvandoren/Nighthawk/README.md

 For more about `conda`, including additional `conda` commands, see its [documentation](https://docs.conda.io/projects/conda/en/stable/).

+### A note about `tensorflow-metal`

-Note that on Apple computers with Apple silicon (e.g. M1 and M2) processors, installing the ``tensorflow-metal`` Python package into your Nighthawk Python environment with:
+On Apple computers with Apple silicon (e.g. M1 and M2) processors, installing the ``tensorflow-metal`` Python package into your Nighthawk Python environment with:

     pip install tensorflow-metal

 can accelerate Nighthawk considerably.
-Unfortunately, version 0.8.0 of the ``tensorflow-metal`` package (the most recent version as of this writing) also appears to leak memory and cause Nighthawk to hang when processing large (e.g. full-night) audio files.
+Unfortunately, however, version 0.8.0 of the ``tensorflow-metal`` package (the most recent version as of this writing) also appears to leak memory and cause Nighthawk to hang when processing large (e.g. full-night) audio files.
 For this reason the package is not installed with Nighthawk by default.
 You are free to install it yourself, however, and test it for your particular situation.

 ## Command Line Usage